stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 ## Downloading Artifacts using Maven (mvn)

-There are a few `mvn` plugins that can be run outside of a configured project, directly from any command prompt.
+There are a few `mvn` plugins that can be run outside a configured project, directly from any command prompt.
 One is [mvn dependency:copy](https://maven.apache.org/plugins/maven-dependency-plugin/copy-mojo.html).
 This maven plugin command can be used instead of `wget` or `curl` to download a jar file: